Allometry

 : phytoplankton concentrationZ

-: zooplankton concentrationβ
+: zooplankton concentrationassimilation_efficiency

-: maximum grazing rate of the predatorkₚ
+: maximum grazing rateprey_half_saturation

 : the likelihood at which the predator feeds on the prey